 Indonesia is home to many English speakers.
-Some linguists argue that English in Indonesia is a lingua franca, while others categorise it as a foreign language.
-However it is categorised, English is used increasingly within the business world in Indonesia and the surrounding region.
+Some linguists argue that English in Indonesia is a lingua franca, while others categorize it as a foreign language.
+However it is categorized, English is used increasingly within the business world in Indonesia and the surrounding region.

 Speakers of other non-native languages can also be found in Indonesia.
 Foreign languages spoken in Indonesia include Mandarin, Arabic, Japanese, Korean, French and German.
 These languages are, to differing degrees, taught in Indonesian schools and higher education institutions.

 According to Ethnologue, Indonesia is home to 63 languages that are classified as dying.
 With only native speakers who are older than child-bearing age left, there is little hope of rescuing or prolonging the use of those languages.
 Many will be lost within the next decade or two, if not sooner.

 From Bahasa Indonesia to endangered tongues with just a handful of speakers left, the Indonesian language is a fascinating source of study for linguists.
 I hope you enjoyed this journey through some of Indonesia’s more widely spoken languages.
 Feel free to leave comments below on your own experiences of learning or speaking Bahasa Indonesia and any of the other languages spoken in Indonesia.